aliraza381/avi/README.md

+# Note: This repository has been archived and new versions are now available at https://github.com/vmware/terraform-azurerm-avi-alb-deployment-azure.
+Please use the new repository going forward.

 # AVI Controller Deployment on Azure Terraform module
 This Terraform module creates and configures an AVI (NSX Advanced Load Balancer) Controller on Azure [![Avi - Single Site Deployment](https://github.com/slarimore02/terraform-azurerm-avi-controller-azure/actions/workflows/single-site-test.yml/badge.svg)](https://github.com/slarimore02/terraform-azurerm-avi-controller-azure/actions/workflows/single-site-test.yml)